egilll/tex-linebreak2/docs/README.md

 # tex-linebreak2
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 <sub>(This repository is an extension of [tex-linebreak](https://github.com/robertknight/tex-linebreak) by Robert Knight.
-It is functional, but is a work-in-progress as of June 2022.)</sub>
+It is functional, but is a work-in-progress as of June 2022, and has not been published on NPM.)</sub>

 **tex-linebreak2** is a JavaScript library for breaking text into lines of optimal width.
 It can be used to lay out justified text as you would find in a newspaper, book or technical paper.
 It implements the